 How long will I HUG A TREE for?
 You decide!

-I will do this to raise attention of decision makers everywhere that kids deserve a safe earth to live on – and that 10,000+ kids from 33+ nations (2,629 kids with drawings on the giant banner + 8,992 kids who have seen the giant banner) have joined this call for action so far!
+I did this to raise attention of decision makers everywhere that kids deserve a safe earth to live on – and that 10,000+ kids from 33+ nations (2,629 kids with drawings on the giant banner + 8,992 kids who have seen the giant banner) have joined this call for action so far!
 The school with the most photos uploaded will win a class set of 12 bleachable coral polyps (see kids using them), plus a video explaining coral bleaching from me.
 This is for EVERYONE – all ages please join in!
 A special welcome to kids around the world from Children’s University!!

 Contact Marji (marjettalp@gmail.com) with questions or if you want the giant banner to visit your school!!